 How much does it cost to buy Marriott points?

-What's the lowest amount of Marriott Points you can buy for the promotion?
+What's the lowest amount of Marriott Points you can buy?

 How do I buy Marriott Bonvoy Points?